VISIT OUR ART STORE ▶

 Side-by-Side Results: Matte vs. Iridescent Watercolor

-Here's what I see when both tulips are done:
+Here’s what the artist sees when both tulips are done:

 • The left side (without medium) has a matte, soft finish.